proconsule/nspindexer-connect/README.md

 ##

 # Thanks to
+- jangrewe (NSP Indexer coauthor) for following me in this idea
 - joel16 for NX-Shell (Next).
 I take ImGui windows system from there
 - XorTroll for Goldleaf.
 I take a small part of code (for retriving installed switch titles)
 - All guys of Switchbrew (for TONS of info and tools they published)